I have used ergometer bikes during the winter months for many years to optimize interval sessions and training load for my cyclists.

 The rise of power meters

-Power meters sparked a new craze among cyclists in the early 1990s and are still very popular among riders in 2011.
-The SRM crank system was the only power meter system in the beginning but now there are several alternatives.
+Power meters sparked a new craze among cyclists in the early 1990s and were still very popular among riders in 2011.
+The SRM crank system was initially the only power meter system, but now there are several alternatives.

-But power meters are extremely expensive so in the winter months there is a brilliant alternative if you do not have the budget to splash out.
+But power meters are costly, so there is a brilliant alternative in the winter months if you do not have the budget to splash out.

 The ergometer alternative

-About 10 years ago indoor training was the only part of the season that was based on power meter training principles.
+About ten years ago, winter was the only part of the year I used power meter training principles.

-The rest of my training strategy was based on perceived exertion and heart rate monitor training.
-It’s clear that my training programs were more successful during these winter periods compared to the summer.
+My training strategy was based on perceived exertion and heart rate monitor training.
+As a result, my training programs were more successful during these winter periods compared to the summer.
 The reason?
 The intervals were better and had a more individual and tailored fit.

 Ergometer bikes are also great for performance tests.
 I have always believed in this since my early days as a coach.
-Testing my riders’ performance in this way means I can optimize their training programs based on my empiric data stream.
+Testing my riders’ performance in this way means optimizing their training programs based on my empiric data stream.

-It is often impossible to take any records or digital files from ergometer bikes but they are still a really splendid tool for performance testing and interval purposes.
+It is often impossible to take any records or digital files from ergometer bikes, but they are still a splendid tool for performance testing and interval purposes.

 What are your best power outputs on the ergometer bike this winter? (please add your performance test scores in the comments section)